 - Next, download and then install all drivers for your hardware.
 Install your applications once again, too.

 With these steps, you can reap the benefits of your new Windows install.
-Your machine will also be running in UEFI boot mode.
-Ideally, future updates and reinstalls should work just fine.
+Following these steps will ensure your machine runs in UEFI boot mode.
+This should ideally streamline any future updates and reinstalls.

 If this UEFI error doesn’t allow Windows to update, try the solutions we outlined above.
 Remember to follow them carefully and back up your data as necessary.
 Regularly get rid of junk and other unwanted files, too, to keep your computer working smoothly.
 A trusted PC repair tool is a handy way to automate this task.